The Belladonna Way

 Wondering if your plant is in the right place?
 Don’t know how to identify native plants?
 NC State offers a free database chock full of cultural information on all plants, which can be filtered to show only plants native to North Carolina.
 They list common pests and diseases, as well as ideal conditions for each plant.
 This is our plant research holy grail!

-HGNP provides information and resources on how to have success with your native plants as a natural habitat for wildlife.
+HGNP provides information and resources on successful native plants as natural habitats for wildlife.
 Founded by Doug Tallamy, HGNP “raises awareness and urgently inspires everyone to address the biodiversity crisis by adding native plants and removing invasive ones where we live, work, learn, pray, and play.”

 Based in Matthews, NC, HAWK is "a group of gardeners and wildlife enthusiasts who adopted Squirrel Lake Park in Matthews and turned it into a demonstration site for how individual home owners could provide the five elements of a habitat and create a haven for wildlife.”
 They hold regular meetings and are a great way to connect with like-minded growers in our area!